dysthesis/poincare-old/docs/Design.md

 ## Lazy loading

-Neovim has a built-in command called `:packadd!` to manually lazy-load plugins.
+Neovim has a built-in command called `:packadd` to manually lazy-load plugins.

 However, we want to automate this on certain triggers. [lz.n](https://github.com/nvim-neorocks/lz.n) is used to achieve this.
 As per its README, it has: